 Be Polite in Using Your Tone and Body Language

 When you ask someone to talk to you, your appropriate choice of words is necessary, but it’s not everything.
 Your every effort may go in vain if your tone is not polite enough.
-Thus, maintaining a courteous and sympathetic voice tone is essential to making any requests or asking for permission.
+Thus, maintaining a courteous and sympathetic tone is essential to making requests or asking for permission.

 To know the importance of a polite voice tone and body language, you may read How to Use Your Voice Tone & Body Language.

 Apply the Art of Small Talk While Having a Conversation